benallfree/pocketpages/app/pb_hooks/pages/(main)/docs/overview.md

 PocketPages is an EJS preprocessor for PocketBase.
 It's like being able to run old-school PHP files, but using JS and PocketBase instead.

-PocketPages to create slim and modern web apps:
+Use PocketPages to create slim and modern web apps:

 - Start small and iterate
 - SEO-first principals